ray-project/ray/doc/source/cluster/kubernetes/user-guides/static-ray-cluster-without-kuberay.md

 To execute the example in this guide, ensure that your Kubernetes cluster (or local Kind cluster) can handle additional resource requests of 3 CPU and 3Gi memory.
 Also, ensure that both your Kubernetes cluster and Kubectl are at least version 1.19.

+### Deploying a Redis for fault tolerance

+Note that [the Kubernetes deployment config file](https://raw.githubusercontent.com/ray-project/ray/master/doc/source/cluster/kubernetes/configs/static-ray-cluster.with-fault-tolerance.yaml) has a section to deploy a Redis to Kubernetes so that the Ray head can write through the GCS metadata.
+If a Redis has already been deployed on Kubernetes, this section can be omitted.

 ## Deploying a static Ray cluster

 In this section, we will deploy a static Ray cluster into the `default` namespace without using KubeRay.
 To use another